ankraft/ACME-oneM2M-CSE/docs/Importing.md

 ```

 <a name="attributes"></a>
-## Attribute Policies for Common Resources
+## Attribute Policies for Common Resources and Complex Types

 During startup the CSE reads the attribute policies for normal/common resources from the file [attributePolicies.ap](../init/attributePolicies.ap) in the import / init directory.
+The attributes for attribute policies are the same as for the &lt;flexContainer> attribute definitions above.

 ### Format